-• Expand the Reach of our Financial Services Business-We distribute our financial services offerings through multiple channels including our (i) Stone Hubs, (ii) inbound sales team, (iii) renda-extra (extra income), (iv) special services team and ISVs and (v) self-onboarding services.
+Expand the Reach of our Financial Services Business-We distribute our financial services offerings through multiple channels including our (i) Proprietary Hubs, (ii) Franchised Hubs, (iii) inbound sales team, (iv) renda-extra (extra income) referral program, (v) special services team, (vi) Partner Program, and (vi) self-onboarding services.
 See "Item 4.
 Information on the Company-B. Business Overview-Our Sales and Distribution."
-Our hubs are set up as either proprietary or franchised hubs.
-As of December 2021, we had over 450 operational proprietary Stone Hubs across Brazil, which are the main focus of our expansion strategy.
-In addition, we had 224 active franchised hubs in operation over the same period.
+We have a few hundreds of operational proprietary Stone Hubs across Brazil, which are the main focus of our expansion strategy, in addition to franchised hubs.
 We expect to continue to increase our coverage and penetration of the market through investments in salespeople in our hubs.
 Brazil has over 5,500 cities, many of which are underserved by incumbent providers who primarily target clients via their existing bank branch networks.
-We believe our strategy of targeting underserved, small-and-medium sized cities, combined with our speed and agility, provides us with a significant growth opportunity.
+We believe our strategy of targeting underserved, micro, small-and-medium sized merchants, combined with our speed and agility, provides us with a significant growth opportunity.
 Following the development of the Stone Hub, we have established highly scalable, plug-and-play processes that enable us to deploy new hubs faster and more effectively, with more efficient hiring, training, and selling.